korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 with its separate index.
 For this, I'll change the way I load the index data.
 I'll create a static initializer to load the index.
+You'll remember this is just a block of code at the class level, that starts with the keyword **static**.

 ```java
 public class Main {